LagoLunatic/DSVEdit/README.txt

 The bottom half of the window will display documentation on the specific entity selected (if available).
 This explains exactly what this entity does, and how its variables affect this.

 You can add a new entity to a room by putting your mouse over the place you want the entity and pressing A.

+You can move entities around by left clicking and dragging them.

 ### Editing enemies, items, text, and maps